kernelmustard/security-onion-scripts/so-rmnode/README.md

 - Automate rehoming a sensor
 - Reorganize scripts so related functions are in files and imported via main script
 - Do we really need to remove a search node?

+# Installation
+1. Copy so_rmnode to /opt/so/saltstack/local/salt/ on the manager
+2. Append so_rmnode to the role:manager section of /opt/so/saltstack/local/salt/top.sls
+3. Execute `sudo salt \*_manager state.apply`